simonpf/gprof_nn/doc/source/installation.rst

 Unfortunately, not all dependencies for the development verions of ``gprof_nn`` are available through PyPI.
 These additional dependencies are listed in the ``conda_environment.yml`` file in the root directory of the repository.
-The corresponding ``gprof_nn`` environment can be installed using
+The corresponding ``gprof_nn`` conda environment can be installed using

 .. code-block:: console

-   conda env create -f environment.yml
+   conda env create -f conda_environment.yml

 .. note ::
    Don't forget to install the environment using ``conda activate gprof_nn`` after installing